Mother of Black man fatally shot by police in Montreal suburb blames 'racist' officers for son's death | CBC News

-Mother of Black man fatally shot by police in Repentigny, Que., blames racism for son's death
+Family of Black man fatally shot by police in Repentigny, Que., blames racism for his death

 '911 is not for Black people': Mother who called for help about son who held dinner knife

-The mother of a Repentigny man, who died after police shot him three times in the stomach on Sunday, is blaming anti-Black racism in the city's police for her son's death.
+The family of a Repentigny man, who died after police shot him three times in the stomach on Sunday, is blaming anti-Black racism in the city's police force for his death and is demanding justice.

-Marie-Mireille Bence called police Sunday morning, asking them to bring her, Jean René Junior Olivier, 37, to the hospital because he was having a mental health issue.
+Marie-Mireille Bence, the mother of the victim, called police Sunday morning, asking them to bring her son, Jean René Junior Olivier, 37, to the hospital because he was having a mental health issue.

+"He told me he was seeing people around him, people wanting to hurt him," Bence told reporters alongside her family at a press conference Monday afternoon.

-Bence told CBC News that instead of helping him, six police officers arrived at her doorstep and shot him in the stomach.
+Instead of helping him, Bence says, six police officers arrived at her doorstep and shot him in the stomach.
 At the time of the confrontation, he was holding a dinner knife, she said.

 "They're criminals.
-They killed my son!" she said in an interview on Monday morning.
+They killed my son!"
+Bence said.
 "I called them for help and they showed up and killed him."

 Quebec's police watchdog,(Bureau des enquêtes indépendantes or BEI,) which is investigating the shooting, said Repentigny police responded to a 911 call shortly after 7:30 a.m. for a "confused and disoriented" person reportedly armed with a knife in a residential area.

-According to Bence, her son was having a mental health issue outside their home, and was holding a dinner knife at the time.
+According to Bence, her son was holding a dinner knife at the time.

 Bence says she and her brother asked Olivier to give them the knife.
 When he refused, she called the police, specifying that she wanted help transporting him to hospital.